What to Bring to Camp

 • The lunch box should be packed in your camper's backpack.

-• Towel, labeled with your child's name
+• Towel, labeled with your child's first and last name

 ... requirements for Medicine